Ticked off: why we shouldn't be putting Asian models in a box

 While there are still many steps to be taken before the fashion industry can be truly considered as diverse, it’s promising to see models like Crystal, designers like Claudia Li, and actors like Gemma Chan (who made it a point to wear only Asian designers on the red carpet while promoting Crazy Rich Asians) proudly sharing elements of their heritage rather than shying away from it, embracing it as a strength rather than as an Achilles’ heel.
 It’s a reminder to the fashion industry that Asians aren’t just boxes to be ticked off, but a diverse group with a rich variety of cultures that all deserve a seat at the table.

 Crystal’s advice for Asians Between Cultures struggling to accept their physical appearance?
 Have more confidence in who you are.
 “I would say Asian features - flat nose, slanted eyes - used to make me feel insecure, and I just want younger people now to understand that all those things… your friends will want that later on.
 You being different is unique and amazing, and if you don’t know this now then you’ll know it in the future.
 I just want them to know that they’re beautiful as they are now and that being unique makes you even more beautiful.”

 About the contributor

 Emmelyn is an advocate of handwritten notes with a love of continuous learning.
-When she’s not curating and creating content for THE ABC ISSUE, you can find her sampling various varieties of tea, searching for new music to listen to, or cuddling her dog.
+When she’s not curating and creating content for MOONRISE, you can find her sampling various varieties of tea, searching for new music to listen to, or cuddling her dog.
 (Or all of the above).